WJZ-FM

 WJZ-FM (105.7 MHz) is a commercial radio station licensed to Catonsville, Maryland, and serving the Baltimore metropolitan area.
 The station is owned by Audacy, Inc. through licensee Audacy License, LLC, and it broadcasts a sports radio format.
-Local shows are heard on weekdays, with programming from the Infinity Sports Network airing nights and weekends.
+Local shows are heard on weekdays, with programming from Westwood One Sports airing nights and weekends.
 The station's studios and offices are located in Towson.

 WJZ-FM has an effective radiated power (ERP) of 50,000 watts.
 The transmitter is located off Moravia Road in Baltimore's Frankford neighborhood at.
 WJZ-FM broadcasts using HD Radio technology.
-The HD2 digital subchannel carries the Bloomberg Radio business news format heard on WDCH-FM, while the HD3 subchannel rebroadcasts co-owned WJZ (1300 AM), which primarily carries BetQL Network programming.
+The HD2 digital subchannel carries the Bloomberg Radio business news format heard on WDCH-FM, while the HD3 subchannel rebroadcasts co-owned WJZ (1300 AM), which primarily carries BetMGM Network programming.

 History

 History of the WJZ-FM call sign

 The call letters WJZ-FM were originally used on what is now WPLJ in New York City from its founding in 1948 to 1953 when the station became WABC-FM, alongside WABC-TV and WABC (AM).

 The call letters "WJZ" were originally created by the Westinghouse Electric Corporation, a predecessor to the current Paramount Global.
 Westinghouse was the owner of WJZ radio in Newark, New Jersey, from 1921 to 1923, before it moved to New York.
 Apocryphal stories claimed the "JZ" in the call sign referred to New Jersey, but call letters in 1921 were assigned by the Department of Commerce, often in sequential alphabetical order, and few of them stood for anything.
 Often, years later, owners retroactively created a slogan to fit their call letters.
 Meanwhile, the WJZ call letters have been used in Baltimore since 1957, when WAAM (channel 13) was renamed to WJZ-TV, an ABC Network affiliate that was changed to CBS in 1995.